EdinburghParkLife/ParkLifeToolkit/README.md

 Type `./bp` to run botpress.
 (Alternatively just `bp`, again OS dependent) You will see text appearing displaying the startup of the chatbot.
 Botpress will now be up and running!

+To stop botpress at any point, press ctrl+C or just close the terminal window.

 In your web browser, navigate to `http://localhost:3000`.
 You will be shown a login window.

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20login.png "Botpress login window")